haydenbanz/HadesConnect/README.md

 ## 🚫 Disclaimer

-The creators of this project are not responsible for any unauthorized or misuse of the software.
-DiscordGloom is intended for enhancing Discord servers in a responsible and ethical manner.
+The creators of this project are not responsible